Flunzmas/gym-autokey/README.md

 | PRE_KILL_FAILED_EPISODES | bool  | if set to True, the whole PO proof is instantly aborted on failure of a subepisode. |
 | PENALTY_* / REWARD_*     | float | figures for reward and penalty.                                                     |

+## Preparing training and test data

+I recommend splitting the available PO data into a training set and a test set.
+Running `scripts/generate_po_files.py` does just that, employing a 70/30% split (you can change that ratio in the script).
+Then, adjust the variables `TRAIN_PO_FILES` and `TEST_PO_FILES` in `gym_autokey/envs/config.py` to use the generated files.

 # Testing/Evaluation

 In order to evaluate a trained tactic selection model, the given fork of KeY includes an _AIServerMacro_ that prompts KeY to query for the next tactic to apply instead of using its own auto mode.
 By starting a dedicated _TacticServer_ (defined in `scripts/tactic_server.py`) that accepts messages containing goal ASTs and that responds with a tactic command, you provide KeY with the tactics that lead it to a proof for given PO.